buzzlawless/live-import-for-ynab/README.md

 Nope!
 The beauty of this solution is that the entire infrastructure is hosted on your very own Amazon Web Services account that you alone have access to.

 ## What accounts/transactions are supported?
-Right now Chase and Discover credit card transactions are supported.
-I hope to add support for debit card transactions, ATM withdrawals and deposits, bank transfers, and direct deposits in the near future.
+See this [table of supported banks](#supported-banks).
+Right now only credit card transactions are supported.
+I hope to add support for debit card transactions, ATM withdrawals and deposits, bank transfers, and direct deposits in the future.